Picture: field maple tinting. Click here for more autumn colour photos.

 Hawthorn and blackthorn leaves can be almost any colour at any stage - yellows and golds among green leaves quite early in the autumn, but also some green leaves left well into November.
 Blackthorn sometimes adds pinkish tones, and both species can produce vibrant red tones due to anthocyanins (see Introduction to Leaf Fall).
 Notice too how blackthorn twigs, which are soft and flexible in summer, harden into sharp thorns as the leaves fall.

 Elder is another very common shrub, but generally loses its leaves very inconspicuously, showing only a very slight lightening to their green colour, or a faint yellowing.
-However, exceptionally (and inexplicably) in 2021 - a very mild autumn - lots produced quite bright yellow, pink and maroon tints.
+However occasionally it can produce yellow, pink and even maroon tints.
 Elders can be bare in places even at the start of October, and widely by mid month.
 But they may then retain a very few leaves on their upper twigs even after general leaf fall has ended.

 Back with the trees, birch can show some tint as early as late August and reliably does so in September.
 By the start of October it is producing an attractive mottled effect – some leaves green, some yellowy-gold.
 Towards the end of leaf fall all the remaining leaves become a wonderful golden shower and on some trees they can linger into late November or even early December.
 Once the leaves have gone you can see the buds of next year's catkins, which have been on the tree since July, and maybe also desiccated seed cylinders.

 Hybrid black poplars shed leaves gradually, starting in August or early September, and finishing usually by the end of October or the first week of November.
 They do not produce much colour on the tree - just a muddy yellow, and sometimes not even that - though if you look closely, foliage that seems mainly green from a distance can have more colour than you expect.
-Occasionally they manage a much more vibrant yellow, which you can also see on the fallen leaves.
+The fallen leaves also turn a vibrant yellow, and occasionally the leaves still on the tree do that too.

-Lombardy poplars shed at roughly the same time, though possibly finishing slightly later.
+Lombardy poplars shed at roughly the same time as hybrid black poplars, though possibly finishing slightly later.
 Usually they only manage a very faint yellow at best, but can produce a muted golden colour under sufficient provocation.
 On the whole their leaf fall is not much noticed, however.

-On the subject of inconspicuous trees, several that are so prominent in the early spring are hardly noticed at this time of year.
-Apple trees, including wild crab apples, which are covered in blossom in April, shed slowly during October without any significant tinting.
+On the subject of inconspicuous trees, that is true of several that are so prominent in the early spring. for example apple trees, including wild crab apples, which are covered in blossom in April, shed their foliage slowly during October without any significant tinting.

 Meanwhile the leaves of common whitebeam, so noticeable for their greyish colour when they come out in late April, either just shrivel up before falling, or are an unattractive mix of dull yellow and brown.
-You often do not notice them until they are on the ground, when they are distinguishable by being brown on one side and grey on the other.
+Oddly they are much more noticeable once they are on the ground, when they are distinguishable by being brown on one side and grey on the other.
 Many are already bare at the end of October, but some may keep some leaves into the second week of November.

 By contrast Swedish whitebeam, usually a street tree, can produce fine gold, red or coppery colours.
 These can appear even early in October but are at their best at its end, with a few leaves maybe lasting until the middle of November.